flawnson/flawnson.github.io/docs/_posts/2020-10-03-tools-I-use.md

 - Pluggable USB 3.0 Universal Laptop Docking Station
     - Requires Pluggable's proprietary driver for triple monitor support
 - HP 24es dual monitor displays
+- I sit on a Herman Miller chair (graciously gifted by Ryan Li) at my ALEX desk from Ikea, but I prefer to stand and work when I can

 # Software